alphagov/smart-answers/doc/retiring-a-smart-answer.md

   (i.e `retire:smart_answer[content_id,base_path,destination]`)

-  The content-id for a smart asnwer can be found in the flow class for the smart answer in question.
+  The content-id for a smart answer can be found in the flow class for the smart answer in question.
 Also it can be found via the content store using the GOV.UK chrome extension.